-Foreign film fans should also keep their eyes on the events listings for the “Cine Club” by the Alliance Francaise.
-A few times a month the group shows French films with English subtitles and non-members are welcome if they pay a $$7.20 ticket price.
+Foreign film fans should keep their eyes on the events listings for the “Cine Club” by the Alliance Francaise.
+A few times a month the group shows French films with English subtitles and non-members are welcome if they pay a S$7.20 ticket price.
 SAM at 8Q, the contemporary extension of the Singapore Art Museum, occasionally screens films by local and international filmmakers at their ‘Moving Image Gallery’ theatre.
-Upcoming film events are listed on their website and admission is usually S$10.

 Alliance Francaise: 1 Sarkies Road, 6737 8422 http://www.alliancefrancaise.org.sg/cultural-events/cine-club/

 Singapore Art Museum: 8 Queen Street, 6332 3222 http://www.singaporeartmuseum.sg/programmes/